EthanChongXZ/Virtual-Frontdesk/README.md

 # Virtual-Frontdesk
-A digital software that replaces the human receptionist at ISUZU Malaysia Sdn.
-Bhd.
+A digital software that replaces the human receptionist at my previous employment.

 ## Reminder for Importing
 This is a Power Platform application that utilizes the following suite(s)